The Lending and Secured Finance Review: Austria

-Because of its accessory nature, the pledge will cease by operation of Austrian law upon payment (or other discharge) of the underlying secured obligation.
+Because of its accessory nature, the pledge will cease by operation of Austrian law upon payment (or other discharge) of the underlying secured obligation in full.

 For a security (in rem) to be validly established, a public act (perfection step), in addition to an agreement, is required.
 The steps to be undertaken to perfect the relevant security interest depend on the asset class.
 The necessary act of publicity for a mortgage is registration with the land register.
 As far as, for example, pledges over receivables are concerned, either the pledgor must make a corresponding annotation in its books and accounts or the relevant third-party debtor needs to be notified.
 In this context, as long as a third-party debtor has not been notified accordingly, the debtor may settle its obligations towards the pledgor with debt-discharging effect by paying to the pledgor.